ooni/spec/test-decks/td-spec.md

  Every deck is a yaml file composed of two major sections: the header and the body.

  The header is a dictionary that provides all the shared and global configuration of every nettest included in the deck.
-It's main purpose is to reduce boilerplate by letting the analyst express common behaviour in one section instead that in every nettest execution.
+Its main purpose is to reduce boilerplate by letting the analyst express common behaviour in one section instead of in every nettest execution.
 The ooni-probe options allowed in this section are:

   1. collector: Address of the collector of test results.
   2. bouncer: Address of the bouncer for test helpers.